 I am open to performances of the piece by any group of instrumentalists and/or singers.
 I can supply you with various different arrangements I have made, or with the Finale file so you can make your own arrangement.
 Please let me know when you perform the piece.
 And you are warmly invited to support this very low-key way of publishing:

 I wrote Did he promise you tomorrow? on 7 February 2011 as a memorial to Steven Dennis Bodner (1975-2011.)
 The title is something a woman named Carla asked me in a bar in Los Gatos, California precisely one year earlier, on 7 February 2010, while Chris Porter and I were watching the New Orleans Saints beat the Minnesota Vikings in the Super Bowl.
 I had never watched a Super Bowl before, but the fact of two river cities being in contention made it sort of a required event that year.
 I don’t know what Steve’s attachment to the Super Bowl may or may not have been, but I do know that he loved Louis Andriessen’s music passionately, so I have re-purposed a lick from De Volharding as the basis of the piece.

 The piece can be performed by virtually any group of at least six instruments and/or singers.
 You can arrange your own score from the six conceptual lines.
 The vocal score is the simplest arrangement.
 You can look at the Newspeak arrangement to see one approach to arranging the piece for larger forces.

 Did he promise you tomorrow? is part of my ongoing multimedia project A Book of Days.
-Please visit February 7th to hear a multi-instrumental and vocal version.
+Please visit February 7th to hear a live performance by Roomful of Teeth.